Delivering affordable housing in Eden

 What is affordable housing?

-Affordable housing means homes for local people at an affordable rent, and also low cost home ownership properties, which are kept at below market value in perpetuity.
+Affordable housing describes properties let at an affordable rent to local people and low cost home ownership properties, where property prices keep below the market value in perpetuity.
 The key characteristics of affordable housing are as follows:

 Affordable rented accommodation - the Government has recently brought in new guidelines in respect of properties let at sub-market rents, of up to 80% of a market rent; the term also relates to traditional social rented homes